Azure-Samples/ms-identity-javascript-angular-tutorial/2-Authorization-I/1-call-graph/Readme-incremental.md

 ## Overview

 This sample demonstrates an Angular single-page application (SPA) that lets users sign-in with Azure Active Directory (Azure AD) using the [Microsoft Authentication Library for Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) (MSAL Angular).
-In addition, this sample also demonstrates how to use [Microsoft Graph JavaScript SDK](https://github.com/microsoftgraph/msgraph-sdk-javascript) client with a MSAL as authentication provider to call the Graph API.
+In addition, this sample also demonstrates how to use [Microsoft Graph JavaScript SDK](https://github.com/microsoftgraph/msgraph-sdk-javascript) client with MSAL as a custom authentication provider to call the Graph API.

+> :information_source: Note that you are not required to implement a custom provider, as the v3.0 (preview) of the SDK offers a [default provider](https://github.com/microsoftgraph/msgraph-sdk-javascript/blob/dev/docs/AuthCodeMSALBrowserAuthenticationProvider.md) that implements MSAL.js.

 Here you'll learn about [Access Tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens), [acquiring a token](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-acquire-token), [calling a protected web API](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-call-api), as well as [Dynamic Scopes and Incremental Consent](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent), **silent token acquisition**, **working with multiple resources** and more.